Lisa Hilton (musician)

 Lisa Kristine Hilton is an American jazz pianist, bandleader, producer, and composer based in Southern California.
-Her compositions blend jazz and blues with minimalism, classical, and avant-garde music.
-Since the early 2000s she has recorded with Antonio Sánchez, Larry Grenadier, Christian McBride, Luques Curtis, J. D. Allen, Rudy Royston, and Sean Jones.
+Her compositions blend jazz and blues with classical, and avant-garde music.
+Since the early 2000s she has recorded with Antonio Sánchez, Larry Grenadier, Christian McBride, Luques Curtis, J. D. Allen, Rudy Royston, Igmar Thomas, and Sean Jones.

 Early years

 Hilton was born in San Luis Obispo, a small town on California's central coast.
 Her father was a college professor and her mother was an accountant.
 At approximately the age of six, she began playing piano, first teaching herself to play with a colored keyboard guide and composing simple songs.
-Later she was inspired by stories of her great uncle, Dutch pianist Willem Bloemendaal.
+Later she was inspired by stories of her great-uncle, Dutch pianist Willem Bloemendaal.
 Although her early years were dominated by classical music and 20th-century music study, in her teens she became interested in jazz and blues.
 Seeing the blues duo Sonny Terry and Brownie McGhee in concert had a lasting impact, as did the music of Jelly Roll Morton, Robert Johnson, and Muddy Waters.
 She played piano for her grammar school glee club starting in third grade, later joining orchestra and band on flute, and performed piano scores for high school musicals.

-Hilton moved to San Francisco.
-As a college student who studied art, she put music aside to complete a degree in art and design.
-After returning to music, she was drawn to jazz.
-She often mentions that she draws on her background in art to create compositions, painting and sculpting her compositions with ideas from music.
+Hilton moved to San Francisco as a college student to study piano with Carlo Bussotti.
+But later changed her major to complete a degree in art and design.

 Return to the piano

 In 1997, Hilton's interest in music was reignited by a neighbor, pianist David Foster.
 She resumed her studies in theory and composition with composer Charles Bernstein at UCLA.
 Her first album, Seduction (1997), was just solo piano which Hilton also produced.
 Since then she has produced and recorded about one album a year.
-The albums include cover tunes by musicians such as Janis Joplin, Joni Mitchell, and Ann Ronell.
+The albums Hilton records contain primarily her own compositions, but do include cover songs by musicians such as Dizzy Gillespie, Miles Davis, and Bill Evans.
+Hilton has stated she also tries to record arrangements of music by women composers as Billie Eilish, Janis Joplin, Joni Mitchell, Lana Del Rey, and Taylor Swift, and Ann Ronell.